commschamp/commschamp.github.io/_posts/2018-12-27-commsdsl-release-v1.1.md

 ---
 date: 2018-12-27
-title: New (v1.1) release of commsdsl.
+title: New (v1.1) release of commsdsl
 categories:
   - news
 ---